DinSyaopin/testchrome/README.md

 >Logging information saves in the app directory with pattern *"./logs/app-%d{yyyy-MM-dd}.log"* as well as in textarea of app.
 >Screenshots that was created during the tests puts to app directory with pattern *"screen"+"dd.MM.yy"+".png"*.

--5.You can return to step 2 and go on or close app simply push exit button or *close* item of menu.
+-5.You can return to step 2 and go on or close app with simply pushing exit button or *close* item of menu.

 # Supported test commands
 Look at the test.xml example: